Pet Dental Care

 Dental cleaning chew toys — cleans your pet’s teeth as he or she chews on the toy

 When you schedule a dental cleaning for your pet, we will perform a dental exam to check for signs of disease and plaque.
 Based on our findings, we might recommend teeth cleaning or another treatment.
 A pet’s teeth cleaning is similar to what you experience at the dentist.
 We will scrape off any plaque and polish the enamel.
+Bacteria tend to build up above and below the gum line.
+Our Edmonton vets will polish and descale these areas using state-of-the-art tools to ensure they are well-cleaned.
 In situations where a tooth cannot be saved, we can perform an extraction.
 This procedure will eliminate infection and protect the health of their mouth.